stratisproject/Documentation/source/Operation Guides/SmartContracts/Tutorial2-HelloWorld/deploying-hello-world-contract.rst

 .. _compiling-the-hello-world-smart-contract:

-Compiling the Hello World smart contract
+Compiling the HelloWorld smart contract
 ==========================================

 A smart contract in C# must be compiled into CIL before it can be deployed.
 For this, we are going to use the `Stratis Smart Contract Tool <https://github.com/stratisproject/Stratis.SmartContracts.Tools.Sct>`_.
 The Stratis Smart Contract Tool is compiled and packaged with the Cirrus Core Developer Edition wallet and can be found in the below directory: ``<INSTALLDIR>\resources\sdk``